Parabola-Center/parabola-center-website/src/op-ed.md

 <h2 style="margin-bottom: 2rem;">By Shaleen Title and Matt Stoller (September 21, 2022)</h2>

-*This article was [originally published](https://www.law360.com/cannabis/articles/1531181/cannabis-legalization-must-address-monopoly-dangers) as an Expert Opinion Analysis*
+*This article was [originally published](https://www.law360.com/cannabis/articles/1531181/cannabis-legalization-must-address-monopoly-dangers) as an Expert Opinion Analysis in Law 360*

 This year, as a majority of voters in both parties continue to favor cannabis legalization, more people in the U.S. reported smoking marijuana than tobacco cigarettes.[[1]](https://www.cnn.com/2022/08/28/politics/marijuana-tobacco-cigarettes-polling-trump-search/index.html) With public support still growing, it's only a matter of time before the federal government finally repeals its prohibition of the drug.